 BT: Have you experienced any tough situations?

 Only once, I was not careful enough about my stuff so I was robbed.
 It seemed like solo traveling females there were a target, as I spoke to a few other girls who had the same experience.
 As there were thousands of motorbikes on the streets, locals took the advantage of the chaos.
 Two people would ride past on a bike and simply pull down your handbag from your shoulders before disappearing in the crazy traffic.
 The unpleasant thing was that I had all my important stuff in the bag – passport included – and I was supposed to fly in about five hours to India.
-So I had to go to the Czech Republic instead, get a new passport and only then I got back to my travels.
+So I had to go to the Czech Republic instead, get a new passport, and only then I got back to my travels.

-When I was sick from the food poisoning, I was on a surf spot in the middle of nowhere in Borneo.
-I started to feel more sick again and then all of a sudden a surfer appeared there and guess what?
+When I was sick from food poisoning, I was on a surf spot in the middle of nowhere in Borneo.
+I started to feel sicker again and then all of a sudden a surfer appeared there and guess what?
 He was a doctor and he had been traveling there the same length of time as me.
 So even in difficult times I was not on my own and had the best care.
 I am a lucky kid.

 BT: You mentioned that surfing and traveling changed your life completely.
 How?

 Bohunka: Yes, it “ruined” it completely, ha ha!
-But seriously, while I left my steady and well-paid job, I have taken complete responsibility of my life, and traveling and meeting loads of new, inspiring people has really broadened my horizons.
+But seriously, while I left my steady and well-paid job, I have taken complete responsibility for my life, and traveling and meeting loads of new, inspiring people has really broadened my horizons.
 If I write everything about how surfing and traveling have changed my life, it would take an entire article and it would be an extremely long one.

 I think traveling is the best education ever.
 It is like a school where everything is very interesting, exciting and useful for your life.
 It’s also unlike any traditional school as travel actually even refutes lots of stuff we are taught.